 In June 2024, a motion was filed in one of the individual actions (the "VanDyke Action") to add three additional plaintiffs.
-Although the statute of limitations for new claims has passed, the plaintiffs intend to argue that the addition of new plaintiffs is timely because the lawsuit was initially pled as a class action.
-Alternatively, the three new plaintiffs will ask the Court to be added as plaintiffs in the case with a claim for inverse condemnation, which carries a longer statute of limitations.
-The Company intends to contest the addition of any new plaintiffs to the action.
+Although the statute of limitations for new claims has passed, the plaintiffs argued that the addition of new plaintiffs is timely because the lawsuit was initially pled as a class action.
+The Court subsequently allowed two of the proposed plaintiffs to be added to the action on the grounds that they were minors at the time of the incident, but denied the remainder of the motion.